SimpleSoftwareIO/simple-sms/README.md

 		$sms->to('+14444444444', 'verizonwireless);
 	});

->The carrier is required for the email driver so that the correct email gateway can be lookedup.
+>The carrier is required for the email driver so that the correct email gateway can be used.
 See the table above for a list of accepted carriers.

 #### From